ShanghaiPotato/Coil-Gun/JOURNAL.md

 1.
     Finish researching the optimal voltage and current flow for the coilgun considering cost, wear, safety, and complexity.
 2.
-    Design schematics for all the electrical components - On/off switch, boost converty, inductors for the coils, voltage detector, microcontroller wiring.
+    Design schematics for all the electrical components - On/off switch, boost converter, inductors for the coils, voltage detector, microcontroller wiring.
 3.
     Design the physical case that the coilgun will be in.